pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 .. image:: /_static/virtualization/esxi_pfs_5_5a.png

-Now the Networking diagram will look like this - just a vSwitch and a Virtual Machine Port group called “DMZ” with no physical NICs attached.
+Now the Networking diagram will look like this - just a vSwitch and a Virtual Machine Port group called "DMZ" with no physical NICs attached.

 .. image:: /_static/virtualization/esxi_pfs_5_5b.png